Electrical engineering accreditation

-The Bachelor of Science in Electrical Engineering at WSU is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in electrical engineering program at Wayne State University is accredited by the Engineering Accreditation Commission of ABET.

-Enrollment data reflect the total number of students in BSEE pre-professional and professional engineering programs.
-Detailed information on enrollment and graduation pertaining to the ME professional engineering program can be obtained through the American Society for Engineering Education (ASEE).
+Enrollment data reflects the total number of students in BSEE pre-professional and professional engineering programs.

 Within a few years of graduation, our graduates are expected to meet objectives in the following categories:

-PEO1: Job Preparation and Value of the Educational Experience:
+- PEO1: Career Preparation and Value of the Educational Experience:

-Work on diverse teams to positively impact local and global communities through their practice of electrical engineering and related disciplines.
+Work on diverse teams to positively impact local and global communities through their practice of electrical and computer engineering and related disciplines.

 Maintain and increase their technical expertise through graduate study, research, continuous skill development, and lifelong learning.